 This mockery of a castle.
 The ashcan

-Glows and grows heavy.
-I sit, puff and wait
+Glows and grows heavy as fatigue and I wait

 For rest to find its way into this house